Longitudinal and International Study of Adults (LISA)

 Every 2 years

 The Longitudinal and International Study of Adults collects information from people across Canada about their jobs, education, health and family.
-The study is also interested in how changes in these areas have affected people's lives.
-This survey aims to help improve education, employment, training and social services in Canada.
+The study is interested in how changes in these areas affect people's lives.
+This study aims to help improve education, employment, training and social services in Canada.

 Data release - May 16, 2016